Frequently Asked Cellular Service Questions (FAQs)

 Claims: For all claims, lost, stolen or damaged, call the Telephone Support Office immediately at 715-346-2562.
 If calling after hours, leave a message.
 The Telephone Support Office will process an insurance claim for your wireless device and suspend service for unauthorized usage.

-Can I make international calls using my cellular device?
+Can I make international (including Canada and Mexico) calls using my cellular device?
 Yes.
 Many options are available.
-Call the Telephone Support Office at 715-346-2562.
+Call the Telephone Support Office at 715-346-2562, or check out the Add-On Features.

 Does messaging use airtime?
 No. Messaging does not use airtime, you pay per message.
 If you have a messaging feature added to your contract, then you just accumulate messages per your feature.